Longfinned Triplefin

 Frequently Asked Questions

-Longfinned Triplefins are diurnal, meaning they are most active during daylight hours.
-They are particularly busy during mid-tide cycles when the movement of water helps stir up the small invertebrates they feed on.
+Longfinned Triplefins are primarily diurnal, meaning they are active during daylight hours.
+They are most easily spotted during mid-day when the sun penetrates shallow water, allowing them to hunt for small crustaceans among the rocks.

 Record Longfinned Triplefin at your habitat